George-Maran Varthalitis

-Studies
+Biography

+George-Maran Varthalitis was born in Greece, in the region of Athens, as the third child of the poet Ioannis Varthalitis and Evgenia Antonopoulos.

-George – Maran Varthalitis studied "Art conservation" at the University of Indianapolis and "Visual Arts" at the Academy of Florence, honored with a scholarship of the Catholic Church of Greece, where he graduated with honors.
+He studied "Art conservation" at the University of Indianapolis and "Visual Arts" at the Academy of Florence, honored with a scholarship of the Catholic Church of Greece, where he graduated with honors.
 He has also attended a course on "Traditional Building Conservation" and he has also studied Byzantine hagiography, fresco painting and tessellation.

 Theories

 George – Maran Varthalitis has developed some theories over the years in which he has based his art works.
 The following sections are summaries of these theories.